-In Honolulu, you can spend the morning shopping through the city center, enjoying all the trappings of urban life, before spending the rest of your day lounging on the coastline, paddle boarding, learning to surf, snorkeling, diving or hiking through the jungle.
+You can spend the morning shopping through the city center, enjoying all the trappings of urban life, before spending the rest of your day lounging on the coastline, paddleboarding, learning to surf, snorkeling, diving or hiking through the jungle.

 Honolulu is the gateway to the island of Oahu and to the rest of Hawaii, and there is much waiting to be discovered in and around the city.

 To help you to make the most of your trip to Hawaii, here’s our visitor’s guide on the best things to do in Honolulu.

 Don’t leave home without: Lonely Planet Honolulu Waikiki & Oahu (Travel Guide)

 Honolulu has a great many excellent things to do, sights to see and activities to keep you entertained during your stay in Hawaii.

 From the beautiful shoreline to the somber memorials at Pearl Harbor, we’ll help you figure out what to do in Honolulu for the perfect trip.

 1. Waikiki Beach